ilyaminichev/iOSWKWebViewAppTemplatePersistentCookiesWorkLikeACharm/README.md

 This WKWebView app template has a solution and a fix to preserve and save cookies to provide expected functionality from web apps

-Supported iOS 13.0 - 14.7.1
+Supported iOS 13, iOS 15, iOS 15

-Succesfully tested and working on physical iOS 14.7.1 device and physical iPadOS 14.7.1 device
+**Succesfully tested and working on multiple physical iOS 15.0.2 devices and one physical iPadOS 15.0.2 device**

 A very well-commented webview app template (probably even too much commented, probably I've failed all and every KISS principle while commenting this app template, but I wanted this app template to be easily understandable for absolute iOS beginners who had little or no previous iOS experience)